NASA-DEVELOP/dnppy/docs/source/overview.rst

 .. rubric:: \\dnppy_install

-Contains each module of dnppy which is installed on setup.
+Contains each module of dnppy which is installed on setup as ``dnppy``!
 :doc:`Read more about the modules <whatnow>`

 .. rubric:: \\docs